Design System: Governance, Capacity, and Alignment

 -

-The UX team was losing 24 hours (~3 days) of capacity each week on component clarification cycles due to the lack of a Single Source of Truth.
-This forced involvement in backlog refinements and ceremonies for up to 6 feature teams.
+The UX team was losing 3 days of capacity each week clarifying component usage due to the lack of a Single Source of Truth (SSOT).
+This forced the team into a manual support role for up to six feature teams across all ceremonies.

 -